Sohel440/Homomorphic-operation/README.md

-# Homomorphic Calculator in the client-server model #
+# Homomorphic Arithmatic Evaluation in the Client-Server Model #

 ## Overview ✨